twilio/twilio-cli/README.md

 twilio incoming-phone-number:update [PN sid or E.164] --sms-url http://url
 ```

 That sets the primary SMS url.
-There are also options for setting the voice url, fallback url's, and methods for each.
+There are also options for setting the voice url, fallback urls, and methods for each.
 Run `twilio incoming-phone-number:update --help` for a full list of options.

 ### Ngrok integration